Multi-magnon quantum many-body scars from tensor operators: Tensor operators beyond SU(2)

 \subsection{Magnon scarred states from tensor operators of ${Q}$-SU(2)}

-The procedure described above allows us to interpret scarred Hamiltonians in the literature as a superposition of ${Q}$-SU(2) tensor operators, where the ${Q}$-SU(2) symmetry is associated with the magnon operators used to generate scar towers atop fully polarized states.
+The procedure described above allows us to interpret scarred Hamiltonians in the literature as a linear combination of ${Q}$-SU(2) tensor operators, where the ${Q}$-SU(2) symmetry is associated with the magnon operators used to generate scar towers atop fully polarized states.

-We first note that Eq.~\ref{eq:DMR} is a reproduction of Eq.~D13 in Ref.~\cite{mark__2020}, where the DM term breaks spin-1/2 SU(2) symmetry and annihilates the ${p=0}$ magnon tower ${\ket{\psi_{n}}=(S^+)^n\ket{\text{down}}}$.
+We first note that Eq.~\eqref{eq:DMR} is a reproduction of Eq.~D13 in Ref.~\cite{mark__2020}, where the DM term breaks spin-1/2 SU(2) symmetry and annihilates the ${p=0}$ magnon tower ${\ket{\psi_{n}}=(S^+)^n\ket{\text{down}}}$.
 In the same work, it was shown that the model